StarManiaKG/The-Story-of-Uncapped-Revengence-Discord-the-3rd/README.md

 - libupnp (Linux/OS X only)
 - libgme (Linux/OS X only)
 - libopenmpt (Linux/OS X only)
-- libdiscord (If you're compiling with Discord Support.
+- libdiscord-rpc (If you're compiling with Discord Support.
 On Windows, SRB2 comes with the files, On Mac/Linux, you can compile it [here](https://github.com/discord/discord-rpc))

 ## Compiling